MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-Unlike `Filter`, the argument to `Take` is evaluated once, in the context of the input's *origin*.
+Unlike `Filter`, the argument to `Take` is evaluated once, in the context of the input's *source*.
 To explain, let's first consider how a vector packed within a tuple could be listed.

     void[Lift((x='a':'c', n=2)) >> It.x]